Nishant-Chhetri/Sentiment-Analysis/README.md

 tweet is not racist/sexist, your objective is to predict the labels on the test dataset. https://datahack.analyticsvidhya.com/contest/all/?utm_source=global-header

-#### Text Processing

-First I applied various data cleaning methods like removing stopwords,removing special characters and digits.
-Then I used Port Stemmer and Lemmatizer to stem the words.
-Port Stemmer performed better with this dataset, therefore I used Stemming instead of Lemmatization.

 #### Using Logistic Regression

+1. First I applied various data cleaning methods like removing stopwords,removing special characters and digits.
+2. Then I used Port Stemmer and Lemmatizer to stem the words.
+Port Stemmer performed better with this dataset, therefore I used
+Stemming instead of Lemmatization.
+3. Then I used Bag of Words techniques using CountVectorizer to create ngrams of range (1,4).

+#### Using CNN and LSTM